Cold Hardy Pindo Palm Tree Information

 The following is detailed information on the cold hardy Pindo Palm trees.

-Pindo Palm Trees - Cold Hardy Palms
+Pindo Palm Trees - Butia capitata

 Butia capitata, the Pindo Palm can grow up to 20 feet and has: